geshan/geshan.github.com/source/_posts/2017-08-02-adopt-a-painless-continuous-delivery-culture.markdown

 Slides on [slideshare](http://bit.ly/cdbv-gm)

+## The Video

+The video of the talk is below:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/O5CYaITOtog" frameborder="0" allowfullscreen></iframe>

 ## The Abstract

 A continuous delivery of new features definitely adds value to the business, it should be effortless to the tech team too.
 5 years back our sys-admin team was in Istanbul and the dev team was in Dubai.
 Even then changes were shipped periodically but the process was cumbersome.
 A stable delivery pipeline with tests, continuous integration and small atomic deployments with github flow gives us a leading-edge.
 The culture of logging and monitoring ingrained in our team helps us move fast.
 Now, we ask a chatbot to deploy our microservices several times a day to production.
 In this session, I will unveil details on how you can get started with a smooth continuous delivery pipeline one step at a time.